End User Agreement

 If you tell us orally, we may require that you send us your complaint or question in writing within 10 Business Days.
 We will complete our investigation within 10 Business Days after we receive your notification of the suspected error.
 If we need more time, however, we may take up to 45 days to investigate your complaint or question.
 If we decide to do this, we will credit your AO Pay account within 10 Business Days for the amount you think is in error, so that you will have the provisional credit during the time it takes us to complete our investigation.
 We will notify you of the provisional credit within 2 Business Days of the crediting.
 If we ask you to put your complaint or question in writing and we do not receive it within 10 Business Days, we may not provisionally credit your AO Pay account.

 For errors involving new AO Pay accounts, point-of-sale transactions, or foreign-initiated transactions, we may take up to ninety (90) days to investigate your complaint or question.
-For new AO Pay accounts (the first transaction from your account was less than 30 Business Days from the date you notify us), we may take up to 20 Business Days to complete the investigation.
+For new AO Pay accounts (the first transaction from your account was less than 30 Business Days from the date you notified us), we may take up to 20 Business Days to complete the investigation.

 We will tell you the results within 3 Business Days after completing our investigation.
 If we decide that there was no error, we will send you a written explanation of our decision.
 If you received a provisional credit, we will remove it from your account and notify you of the date and amount of the debit.
 You may ask for copies of the documents that we used in our investigation.